-- additional refined product storage to improve processing efficiency; - increased utilisation of the pipeline system servicing Melbourne to grow sales into Victoria; - a bitumen export pipeline to grow markets and utilise surplus production capacity; and - a range of other projects to debottleneck processing and unleash capacity.
+- the recently completed additional crude storage designed to reduce crude costs; - additional refined product storage to improve processing efficiency; - increased utilisation of the pipeline system servicing Melbourne to grow sales into Victoria; - a bitumen export pipeline to grow markets and utilise surplus production capacity; and - a range of other projects to de-bottleneck processing and unleash capacity.

-Driven by people

-We operate with the philosophy that our business is driven by people and we place priority on investing in our people through a range of leadership development programs, talent management and an open and transparent workplace with a focus on agile ways of working.
+Driven by People: We operate with the philosophy that our business is driven by people and we place priority on investing in our people through a range of leadership development programs, talent management and an open and transparent workplace with a focus on agile ways of working.